 Daryaganj violence: Delhi court dismisses bail pleas of 15 people, sends them to judicial custody

-A Delhi court on Monday dismissed bail pleas of 15 people arrested in connection with the violence in Delhi's Daryaganj area and extended their judicial custody by two weeks.
-Metropolitan Magistrate Kapil Kumar dismissed the bail applications, saying there was no sufficient ground to grant them the relief.
+A Delhi court on Monday observed that violence for any reason was not justified as it dismissed bail pleas of 15 people arrested in connection with a violent protest against the new citizenship law in Delhi's Daryaganj area and extended their judicial custody by two weeks.
+Metropolitan Magistrate Kapil Kumar dismissed the bail applications, saying investigation was at its initial stage and the allegations were "serious" in nature.

 The court passed the order after they were produced before it on expiry of their two-day judicial custody (JC).
-On court query that on what basis the accused were arrested, the police said that they had pelted stones and a deputy commissioner of police was injured among others.
+The court said violence was committed when the alleged protest was going on against the provisions of the Citizenship Amendment Act (CAA) and the proposed National Register of Citizens (NRC).

+It noted that police officials were assaulted and criminal force was used upon them by pelting stones and such incidents create panic in the society.
+"Submissions revealed that violence was committed that when the alleged protest was going on against the provisions of Citizenship Amendment Bill and NRC.
+The police officials on duty to maintain law and order were voluntarily obstructed in discharge of their public functions.
+Police officials were assaulted and criminal force was used upon them by pelting stones when they were at spot being public servant and in execution of their duties.

+"The barricades which got damaged in the incident in question by the acts of accused persons and other unknown associates of the accused persons were public property and in these circumstances the invoking of provisions of the Prevention of Damage to Public Property Act is prima facie justified," it said in its order.
+The court further said the manner in which the incident took place revealed that there was a common object between the accused persons to achieve "illegal object".

 The court on Saturday had sent them to two days' judicial custody till today.
 One of those arrested had claimed he was a juvenile.
 However, the police said he told them he was 23.